sap-tutorials/Tutorials/tutorials/ai-core-aiapi-postman-deploy/ai-core-aiapi-postman-deploy.md

 [ACCORDION-BEGIN [Step 3: ](Observe deployment status)]

-Since it again takes some time for the our trained model to be deployed and ready for inference we will periodically check the status.
+Since it again takes some time for your trained model to be deployed and ready for inference, periodically *(make the API call repeatedly)* to check the status.

 > **COLLECTIONS** > *GET* Get deployment